top of page

 Biography

-James Byrne is a multi-media artist who graduated from the University of Minnesota with a Bachelor of Elected Studies and earned an MFA in video art from The School of the Art Institute of Chicago.
+James Byrne is a multi-media artist who graduated from the University of Minnesota with a Bachelor of Elected Studies and earned an MFA in video art from The School

-His video art is included in the permanent collections of the Museum of Modern Art and Walker Art Center, among others.
-His work has been exhibited in prestigious museums and galleries internationally and has been honored with grants and fellowships from the NEA, MSAB, Bush Foundation, and Jerome Foundation.
+of the Museum of Modern Art and Walker Art Center, among others.
+His work has been exhibited in prestigious museums and galleries internationally and has been honored with grants and fellowships from the NEA,

-"Things To Do Before Leaving"
+Awards for "Things To Do Before Leaving"

 Finalist 2018 Women's Film and Script Showcase,